ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-dynamic-cloud-pool.md

 #### Compute nodes
 {: #dyn-compute-nodes}

 Computation is performed in Virtual Servers (VSIs).
 There are many different VSI profiles that can be chosen to best meet the compute and memory requirements of the application(s) being run within the HPC environment.
 Consider an application that requires 3 vCPUs of compute and 7GB of memory.
 The needs of this application might be met by the cx2-4x8 VSI profile which provides 4 vCPUs and 8GB of memory.
-If this profile is chosen, one instance of the application runs on one compute node.
+If this profile is chosen, one instance of the application runs on one compute node at any one time.
+As a comparison, a VSI profile such as cx2-64x128 could be chosen instead.
+The workload scheduler can be configured to pack multiple jobs into a single VSI.
+In this case, 18 instances of the application could run within a single VSI with this profile.

 It is recommended that in environments where multiple applications with different resource needs run simultaneously, that the compute nodes be sized to support the application footprint requiring the most CPU and memory.
 The {{site.data.keyword.IBM_notm}} workload scheduling software is able to run multiple instances of workloads with reduced CPU and memory needs on these VSIs to make optimal use of the compute resources available.

-The number of compute nodes will vary over time as the autoscaler in conjunction with the cluster management software provisions and deprovisions capacity to meet the workload needs.
+The number of compute nodes will vary over time as the autoscaler in conjunction with the cluster management software, provisions and deprovisions compute capacity to meet the workload needs.
 Limits on the maximum and minimum numbers of nodes can be defined to ensure that costs can be controlled and that there is always some compute capability available for immediate use if needed.

 ## Requirements
 {: #dyn-requirements}